kovidgoyal/kitty/docs/marks.rst

 .. note::
-    For performance reasons, matching is done per line only, and only when that line is altered in anyway.
+    For performance reasons, matching is done per line only, and only when that line is altered in any way.
 So you cannot match text that stretches across multiple lines.